Secure email and secure file transfer user guide

 - Depending on your settings, you may also be required to enter your telephone number using the country code so that for example 01234 456 789 becomes +441234456789.

 - Your company may have requested additional authorisation and validation steps.
 Follow the on-screen instructions to complete your registration.
+If you are asked to answer security questions, please remember your answers as you will need these if you ever need to reset your password.

 - Enter and confirm your chosen password then click the ‘Set Your Password’